screen shot of project browser, showing results when using 2 category filters

-The Project Browser makes it easy for site builders to find modules.
-Once selected, instructions are provided on how to install the modules on your site.
-This browser lives inside the Drupal site itself, which means you don't need to leave your site in order to look for modules.
+The Project Browser makes it easy for site builders to find and install modules.
+This browser lives inside the Drupal site itself, which means you don't need to leave your site in order to look for modules!

 The UI is intended to be faster and easier to use, with enhanced filtering capabilities to provide a streamlined view of projects.
 This is a decoupled component that queries the Drupal.org API in real time to ensure that the content is easily accessible and up to date.